Honolulu, Hawai‘i

 01

-As a resident of Hawai‘i for over 50 years, Attorney Potts has a great understanding and compassion for the people and culture of Hawai‘i ne.
+As a resident of Honolulu Hawai'i for over 50 years, Attorney Potts has a great understanding and compassion for the people and culture of Hawai‘i ne.
 With this experience, he is able to navigate the nuances of the Hawaiian legal community and provide his clients with extraordinary results.

 Resident of Hawai‘i for Over 50 Years